ArulrajGopal/data_pipeline/README.md

 5.start all components

-    # initializes the database, creates a user, and starts all components.
+    # initializes the database, creates a user and starts all components(webserver and scheduler)
-    # starts the web server and the scheduler.
+    airflow standalone

     # activate virtual environment, if not activated
-    airflow standalone

     #default username is "admin"
     #password will be saved in "<VENV_DIR>/airflow/simple_auth_manager_passwords.json.generated"
     #VENV_DIR is defined in setup.sh file